raspberrypilearning/fart-detector/worksheet.md

 You can press `Ctrl - C` to abort the program.

-## Step 8: Make the output even more amusing
+## Make the output even more amusing

 Here are some nice little tricks you can use in your code to make it more funny.
 The first is to show the *fart detected* message in colour.
 There are a number of [ANSI escape codes](http://en.wikipedia.org/wiki/ANSI_escape_code) that we can use in conjunction with the `print` command to change the background and foreground colour of the terminal.